Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 available, that users have over their working environment.
 Desktop environments like Plasma, Gnome and XFCE provide a wide range of choices that a user can customize for aesthetics or workflow efficiency.
-These destop environments don't change the underlying operating system, but only the way one interacts with the system.
-Paired with a separate *window manager*, there are hundreds of possiblites for customization.
+These desktop environments don't change the underlying operating system, but only the way one interacts with the system.
+Paired with a separate *window manager*, there are hundreds of possibilities for customization.
-While it may sound trivial, we are not discussing wallpaper and icon themes here - we are talking about the flexibility to decide exaclty *how* you interact with the system.
+While it may sound trivial, we are not discussing wallpaper and icon themes here - we are talking about the flexibility to decide exactly *how* you interact with the system.

 For example, you can set up a Linux environment that focuses on primarily CLI usage where the keyboard is the primary interface and the mouse is rarely needed.
-This can be done with a wide selection of "tiling" window managers that open new windows in a pre-determined arrangment and allows for window manipulation, multiple workspaces and program access all through customizable keystrokes and little or no use for a mouse.
+This can be done with a wide selection of "tiling" window managers that open new windows in a pre-determined arrangement and allows for window manipulation, multiple workspaces and program access all through customizable keystrokes and little or no use for a mouse.
 Certainly not an configuration that will appeal to everyone, but that is one of the joys of Linux - the ability to